VeryGoodOpenSource/dart_frog/packages/dart_frog_test/README.md

 [![License: MIT][license_badge]][license_link]

 A testing library that makes it easy to test Dart Frog services.
-It offers helpers to mock requests as well as custom matchers in order to write easier to read expectations.
+It offers helpers to mock requests as well as custom matchers in order to write readable expectations.

 ## Installation 💻